On this page

 Step 2: Analyze the event stream

-Clicking on an event gives you detailed information about it, including the user property and event property values at the time of that event.
+Clicking an event gives you detailed information about it, including the user property and event property values at the time of that event.

 Instrumentation Explorer